pele-python/pele/doc/tutorial_potential.rst

         connect.connect()

+In the above we have used the class :class:`.ConnectManager` to manage which minima pairs to try to connect next.
+This class has several different strategies for connecting the minima.
 We now have a fully connected database (though the basinhopping run was quite short, so we may not have found the global minimum yet).
 As a final step, let's plot the connectivity in the database using a :ref:`disconnectivity